Kihumba/private-/Phase-2/Entry-Level DevOps Engineer/Curriculum/07 - Infrastructure As a Service/README.md

 Skill Description
 -----------------
-The Fellow knows the services (virtualized computing resources) provided by a IaaS and how to utilize a IaaS to create and manage application environments
+The Fellow knows the services (virtualized computing resources) provided by AWS and how to utilize AWS to create and manage application environments

 Outputs